cleder/fastkml/docs/working_with_kml.rst

 To be able to open the KML file in Google Earth Pro, we need to transform the CascadingStyle element into a supported Style element.
+To achieve this we copy the styles into the document styles and adjust their id to match the id of the CascadingStyle.

 .. code-block:: pycon